40843245/PhoneDevelopment/Android/with Java/widget/textview/text/related method/setText.md

 # setText -- Set the text
+## Step
+To set the text, you have to access the TextView in LinearLayout tag in the file activity_main.xml.

+Then change the text color of TextView

+## Part 1
-To set the text, you can either
+To do the first part (access the TextView in LinearLayout tag in the file activity_main.xml), you can either

     1. XML (Create a xml tag)

     ,or

     2. XML + Java ( Create a xml tag + change it in Java)

-## method 1
+### way 1

 Create a xml tag in activity_main.xml which defaults to be located in